Theater season has arrived and we couldn’t be more excited to welcome theater performances back into our lives!

-Looking for a classy night out on the town for some live entertainment?
-Buffalo has a highly developed theatre scene that has carved its way into the history of the region.
+Buffalo has a highly developed theater scene that has carved its way into the fabric and history of the WNY region.

 A comedy with dramatic undertones opens October 10 at Shea’s 710 Theatre.